jwasilgeo/choropleth-hillshade/README.md

 * Jie Cheng | UMASS Medical School

 #### Contributing:
-Find something wrong or have an idea for a new feature?
+* Find something wrong or have an idea for a new feature?
 We welcome submitting new issues and requests.

-#### Other info:
-* Software: This PYT requires ArcGIS for Desktop 10.1 SP1 or higher, with access to either the Spatial Analyst or 3D Analyst extension.
 * License: MIT.
 More info [here](LICENSE).